 Effective signage and icon design rely heavily on Gestalt principles.
 Similarity and Closure help create icons that are easily recognizable even from a distance or when only partially visible.
 This is crucial for signs in airports or apps where quick recognition is needed.
 Symmetry and Order in signage design convey information in a balanced, accessible way, essential for clarity and immediate comprehension.

 In advertising, attracting and maintaining viewer attention is paramount.
 The Figure–Ground Relationship is manipulated to make key information or branding elements stand out starkly against backgrounds.
 This helps in creating memorable and effective marketing materials.
 Continuity and Proximity guide the viewer’s eye across the advertisement, from the main image or headline to the call to action, ensuring a natural flow that enhances message delivery.
+These visual principles are also essential in digital marketing, where they help create compelling and effective campaigns that drive user engagement and business success.

 Knowing and following Gestalt principles will guarantee an effective UI/UX design.
 This craftsmanship requires experience, skill, curiosity, and love for what you’re doing.
 On the other hand, Gestalt principles help you understand how users’ minds work and adjust your focus accordingly.